openframeworks/ofSite/documentation/graphics/ofPath.markdown

 ![ofPath arc](graphics/ofPath_arc.jpg)

-\note angleEnd needs to be larger than angleBegin, i.e. 0, 180 is ok, while 180,0 is not.
+\note angleBegin needs to be larger than angleEnd, i.e. 0, 180 is ok, while 180,0 is not.